 This is the section where you’re in luck - all of our 71 Series Staplers take exactly the same type of fasteners!
 This range of 71 Series Staplers take our 71 Series Staples between 3mm and 16mm in leg length (except for the Tacwise 71ELS, as above which takes the staples in 6mm to 16mm in leg length).

 The great thing about our range of 71 Series Staples is that they are available in both the standard galvanised finish, and they are also available in Stainless Steel (these are our strong anti-rust variety).
 If you’re doing any type of outdoor or cosmetic work and you need your fasteners looking their best, Stainless Steel is the way to go!

 Just because we like to offer the best variety, we also offer some leg lengths of our 71 Series Staples in black and beige varieties too!
 These are the perfect choice for some upholsters when you want the fasteners to blend seamlessly into your materials.

-This section isn’t important to some people, but some people like to know where their tools are coming from.
+This section isn’t important to some people, but others have favourite brands.
 Where the tools are manufactured doesn’t affect the quality of our tools as we only supply some of the best on the market.
 But here’s a little background info on where our tools are manufactured: